RBI Circulars 2026, Attempt Quiz and Download RBI Circulars PDFs

 What are the key NBFC prudential norms changes in RBI Circular 2026?

-The key highlight is the inclusion of quarterly profits in owned funds, subject to specific conditions.
-This helps NBFCs reflect a more accurate capital position while ensuring financial discipline.
+The RBI 2026 circular, brings important changes in the NBFC Prudential Norms on Capital Adequacy.
+It mainly focuses on redefining “owned funds” and improving capital transparency.
+A key update is the inclusion of quarterly profits in owned funds, subject to certain conditions.
+This helps NBFCs show a more accurate capital position while maintaining financial discipline.

 ComponentOld RuleRBI 2026 Update